 (Some of the links below are affiliate links, which means that if you choose to make a purchase, I will earn a commission.
 This commission comes at no additional cost to you.
 I recommend these products because they are helpful and useful; not because of the small commissions I make if you decide to buy something.)

 - I boiled my cauliflower florets in low-sodium chicken broth.
 You can swap for vegetable broth, or even water – but I feel that broth truly helps add some flavor to the sauce.

-- I use a Cast Iron Square Grill Pan to grill my chicken, but feel free to pan fry or use your outdoor grill.
+- The pan used in my cooking was a Cast Iron Square Grill Pan to grill my chicken, but feel free to pan fry or use your outdoor grill.
 I do recommend grilling it, as it gives the chicken a great crispy texture that enhances the dish.

-- I added crushed red pepper flakes.
-If you’re not a fan of heat, I would either omit or use sparingly – a little goes a long way.
+- If you’re not a fan of heat, you can either omit or use the Crushed Red Pepper Flakes sparingly – a little goes a long way.

 - The roasted red peppers are optional, but just as I mentioned about grilling the chicken – they do help add some great flavor.
 I used a store-bought jarred version for convenience purposes, but I do highly recommend roasting them yourself as fresh is always best.
 Follow my How To Roast Red Peppers directions – they won’t steer you wrong!
 Very easy to do.